Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 how the compiler handles the annotation:
 - `MigrationStatus.STRICT` makes annotation work just the same way as any plain nullability annotation, i.e. reporting errors for inappropriate usages of an annotated type.
-In other words, it's equivalent to absence of the `@UnderMigration` annotation.
+In other words, it's almost equivalent to the absence of the `@UnderMigration` annotation.
+The only difference is how the annotation is handled by the compiler when [migration status flag](#migration-status) is set.

 - `MigrationStatus.WARN` should work just the same as `MigrationStatus.STRICT`, but compilation warnings must be reported instead of errors for inappropriate usages of an annotated type
-- `MigrationStatus.IGNORE` makes compiler to ignore the annotation completely
+- `MigrationStatus.IGNORE` makes compiler to ignore the nullability annotation completely

 Inappropriate usages in Kotlin that are subjects to report errors/warnings